Students & Alumnae

-- Samantha Coleman, Abigail Durland, Cindy Nguyen and three others are continuing on to complete their Master of Public Administration (GLPP track) degrees at the McCormack Graduate School and will graduate with their MPA degrees in May 2019.
+- Samantha Coleman, Abigail Durland, Cindy Nguyen and three others continued on to complete their Master of Public Administration (GLPP track) degrees at the McCormack Graduate School and graduated with their MPA degrees in May 2019.

-- Meghan Condry has been accepted into the Boston College School of Social Work.
+- Meghan Condry was accepted into the Boston College School of Social Work.

 - Emily Lazzaro accepted a position as Coordinator, Senate Committee on Post Audit and Oversight in the Massachusetts State Senate Office of Senator Kathleen O'Connor Ives.

 Testimony from Abigail Durland, one of our class of 2018 graduates:

 “The Gender, Leadership and Public Policy Graduate Certificate Program opened my eyes to examining public policies through an intersectional lens, and taught me that all sound, equitable policy should be crafted with consideration to race/ethnicity, class, and gender.

 The program changed how I look at everything - including my masters capstone, which seeks to evaluate a state incentive program aimed at increasing access to healthy food.
 The GLPP program taught me to dig deeper into the crux of policy issues.
 In that spirit, I am evaluating the incentive program by how effectively it conducts outreach and impacts economically disadvantaged women and children of color.
 Our strongest policies are those that are equitable, uplifting, and rooted in a strong understanding of the unique struggles and situations of our most vulnerable populations.
 GLPP taught me that!”